Peanut Butter Bliss Balls

-Just six simple ingredients are needed to make these Peanut Butter Bliss Balls - and no cooking is required!
-These bliss balls are so good, you're going to make them all the time.
+These Peanut Butter Bliss Balls are so good, you’re going to make them all the time.
+Just six simple ingredients are needed, and no cooking is required!
 Perfect for a quick snack or a healthy dessert option.

-Bliss ball recipes are some of my favorite types of recipes because they're just really fast and simple to do.
-Adding the protein is the perfect protein boost and a great way to easily add flavor that everyone in the house will love.
+Bliss ball recipes are some of my favorite types of recipes because they’re fast and simple.
+They are a perfect protein boost that everyone in the house will love.

-It's also really nice to have a recipe this simple that I can make up in a jiffy.
-When I'm needing something extra to have at home to curb my snacking cravings or just looking for a fun snack for the kids, these simple peanut butter balls never let me down.
+It’s also really nice to have a recipe this simple that I can make up in a jiffy.
+When I need something extra to have at home to curb my snacking cravings or am just looking for a fun snack for the kids, these simple peanut butter balls never let me down.

 We also like to put them in the freezer and eat them as well.
 It gives them a really cool texture (literally!) and makes them unique and fun to eat.